 Europe Grapples With Migration Since World War II

 After World War II, most of Europe’s colonies in Africa and Asia achieved independence, driving a flow of migrants to the continent.
 Some were returning to the countries in which they were born, but most, seeking economic opportunity, had never before set foot in Europe.
 About 1.8 million people came to France from North Africa (mostly Algeria) and Southeast Asia; about half a million came to Portugal from its former African colonies; and about 300,000 arrived in the Netherlands from the Dutch East Indies.
 This marked a shift: for centuries, Europe had been a major source of global migration, not a destination, and responses to immigrants across the region were uneven.
 The UK, for example, granted British citizenship to all former colonial subjects in 1948, but by the 1970s, the right to reside in the UK was restricted.
 Meanwhile, political shifts—including the collapse of the Soviet Union and the enlargement of the European Union—caused surges of people to move within the region, from Eastern to Western Europe.
-The most recent wave of migration in 2015 saw more than one million migrants, many of them refugees, flee violent conflicts in Africa and the Middle East, particularly the Syrian civil war.
+A wave of migration in 2015 saw more than one million migrants, many of them refugees, flee violent conflicts in Africa and the Middle East, particularly the Syrian civil war.
 Germany and Sweden initially accepted a large number of refugees, but in a climate of increased security threats and with economies still recovering from the 2008 financial crisis, accommodating migrants became politically unpopular.
-Half of Europeans polled in 2018 viewed migration as the EU’s biggest challenge.
+A recent wave of migration in 2022 and 2023 comes as a result in part because of the war in Ukraine and ongoing conflict in Syria.
+Despite the swells in migration, European support for asylum seekers has increased in light of recent crises.

 Terrorist Attacks and Migration Crisis Reshape European Society